 Adam Grady Family Farm: Kenansville, NC

-As we’ve grown and demand has increased for a high quality pastured pork product, we decided to expand our network and partner with Adam Grady Family Farm.
-Adam is another likeminded farmer that shares our same passion and vision towards sustainability and humanely raised animals all with the integrity of their land and animals taking top priority.
-Adam Grady’s family has been in the business of raising hogs for generations.
+As we’ve grown and demand has increased for high quality, pastured pork products, we decided to expand our network and partner with Adam Grady Family Farm.
+Adam is another likeminded farmer that shares our same passion and vision towards sustainability and humanely raised animals - making the integrity of their land and wellfare of their animals taking top priority.
+Adam Grady’s family has been raising hogs for generations.
 Adam grew up helping the family business but eventually decided to turn what once was a commercial confinement farm into a pastured based hog operation that will be sustainable for the years to come.
 In addition to being Animal Welfare Approved, Adam Grady shares the same forage based mindset and heritage breed characteristics that we’ve worked years to put together here at Greenbrier.